cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 +    "start-prod": "tt-serve --config node_modules/terra-dev-site/config/webpack/webpack.config.js --env.disableHotReloading -p",
 ```

-When running wdio integration tests, the ServeStatic Service will compile your assets in production mode and serve the assets with hot-reloading disabled if the site assets have not been pre-compiled.
+When running wdio integration tests, the ServeStatic Service will compile your assets in production mode and serve the assets with hot-reloading disabled when the site assets have not been pre-compiled.
+This script will generate these same assets.

 ### 3. Update the `start-static` script
 Since `tt-start-static` will only serve compiled site assets, be sure to compile the assets before starting the server.